-APHL has been the source for reliable data on public health laboratories for nearly 20 years.
+APHL is the recognized source for reliable data on public health laboratories.

-Monitoring Trends, Benchmarking, Defining Issues and Informing Members, Partners and Policymakers
+Monitoring Trends, Benchmarking, Defining Issues and Informing Members, Partners, Policymakers

 APHL monitors trends in public health laboratory diagnostics, personnel and infrastructure.
 It uses this data to benchmark against national norms and to define issues of importance to lab practice and policy.